-- (a) Minutes of council, whether it is closed to the public or not, shall record: - (i) the date, time and location of the meeting; - (ii) the record of attendance of the members of council;

-- (iii) all resolutions and decisions; - (iv) all the other proceedings of the meeting without note or comment, whether it is closed to the public or not; - (v) any disclosure of pecuniary interest; - (vi) correction or adoption of previous minutes. - 17.2 The minutes shall be signed electronically by the mayor or presiding officer and by the clerk after they have been approved by council. - 17.3 Presentations, delegations, petitions and communications received by council in the course of a meeting shall only be referred to in a brief and summary manner. - 17.4 The clerk shall ensure that the minutes of regular and special meetings are circulated with the next regular meeting agenda package and that minutes of closed meetings are circulated with the next closed session agenda package.
-The minutes of regular and special meetings shall be posted on the municipal website for public inspection. - 17.5 The onus shall be upon the members of council attending after commencement of the meeting to inform the clerk of their arrival in order that same may be recorded in the minutes. - 17.6 Meeting minutes may be adopted by council or the respective committee without having been read at the meeting at which the question of their adoption is considered. - 17.7 The minutes shall be filed once approved by council.
+- 20.1 Minutes (included in Consent Agenda) - (a) Minutes of council, whether it is closed to the public or not, shall record: - 1. the date, time and location of the meeting; - the record of attendance of the members of council; - 3. all resolutions and decisions; - all the other proceedings of the meeting without note or comment, whether it is closed to the public or not; - 5. any disclosure of pecuniary interest; - 6. correction or adoption of previous minutes. - 20.2 The minutes shall be signed electronically by the mayor or presiding officer and by the clerk after they have been approved by council. - 20.3 Presentations, delegations, petitions and communications received by council in the course of a meeting shall only be referred to in a brief and summary manner. - 20.4 The clerk shall ensure that the minutes of regular and special meetings are circulated with the next regular meeting agenda package and that minutes of closed meetings are circulated with the next closed session agenda package.
+The minutes of regular and special meetings shall be posted on the municipal website for public inspection. - 20.5 The onus shall be upon the members of council attending after commencement of the meeting to inform the clerk of their arrival in order that same may be recorded in the minutes. - 20.6 Meeting minutes may be adopted by council or the respective committee without having been read at the meeting at which the question of their adoption is considered. - 20.7 The minutes shall be filed once approved by council.